ksafranski/tetra/README.md

-Additionally schemas can be set to `strict` in the `service.json` config file which will enforce that all data submitted match the key values in the schema (i.e. a user cannot submit data to keys NOT in the schema).
+Additionally schemas can be set to `strict` in the `service.json` config file which will enforce that all data submitted match the key values in the schema (i.e. a user cannot submit data to keys which are *NOT* in the schema).

 #### Read Schema